thycotic/ss-docs/events-and-alerts/event-pipelines/index.md

 - Target User: Send Email to Target User
 - Target User: Unlock User

+### Event Users

+An event user is the user making the action.
+For example: Admin updated user Jane’s email.
+Admin is the event user.

 ### Event Variables

 Event variables are used in EP filters or tasks.
 They are: